 Why does antibiotic resistance occur?

-Missing a dose of an antibiotic is the most important cause for antibiotic resistance.
+Missing a dose of an antibiotic is the most important cause of antibiotic resistance.
 When you miss a dose or a couple of doses, the body is without enough medicine to combat the bacteria.
 This is the time when the microbes pull out defences and start mutations or genetic changes that are favourable for it.

 The issue is alarming all over the world and not many know about the ways to prevent antibiotic resistance.
-Tuberculosis mycobacterium is not only drug-resistant but is now multidrug resistant and that is how it is very difficult to eradicate tuberculosis from developing countries like India.
+Tuberculosis mycobacterium is not only drug-resistant but is now multidrug-resistant and that is how it is very difficult to eradicate tuberculosis from developing countries like India.

 It is understood that antibiotics will lose their ability to fight against bacteria over time, due to bacteria adapting to the evolving antibiotics and nature selects only the strongest to survive.

 - Avoid using antibiotics for illnesses caused by viruses like cold and flu.
 Take antibiotics that are prescribed by a licensed doctor or a certified healthcare professional only.
 Ask if you really need them!